Is online school hard? Answers to distance learning FAQs

 Online and self-paced programs help parents and those with irregular work hours by providing additional flexibility to classroom programs.

 Online programs are also accommodating to various learning styles.
 Malson says this format often allows students to have more control over their experiences.

 “For those who like to get ahead, they can often move forward in their program and complete requirements early,” she explains.
 “For students who need a deadline, they can wait until they gain the right amount of motivation to work on the program requirements.”

 4. Will I be able to interact with other online students?

 The convenience of learning online is hard to beat.
-But if you’re someone who enjoys in-class discussion, you may be worried you won't make the same type of connections in an online environment.
-Take inspiration from Alexandrea Kramm, who earned her M.A. in Teaching from University of Massachusetts Global’s online program.
+But if you’re someone who enjoys in-class discussion, you may be worried you won’t make the same type of connections in an online environment.
+Take inspiration from Alexandrea Kramm, who earned her M.A. in Teaching from UMass Global’s online program.

 “[For] two years, my life revolved around discussion boards, journals and projects,” Kramm shared in her commencement speech.
 She goes on to say,